supasate/connected-react-router/README.md

 ### Step 1

 - Create a `history` object.
-- Create root reducer as a function that takes `history` as an argument and returns reducer.
+- Create a root reducer as a function that takes `history` as an argument and returns reducer.
 - Add `router` reducer into root reducer by passing `history` to `connectRouter`.
 Note: The key **MUST** be `router`.
 - Use `routerMiddleware(history)` if you want to dispatch history actions (e.g. to change URL with `push('/path/to/somewhere')`).